Hello and welcome to the podcast of the Load Seaters, episode 1278 for Tuesday the 21st of October 2025.

 And it makes a mockery of the whole institution, doesn't it?

-And rightly so for his foul opinions.
+They're all suffering for his foul opinions.

-And what's more as well, uh to to echo something that um Stelios was saying in the segment back when we had this.
+And what's more as well, to echo something that Stelios was saying in the segment back when we had this, this isn't a matter of cancel culture.

-This isn't a matter of uh trying to remove this man because he has an opinion that I don't like.
+This isn't a matter of trying to remove this man because he has an opinion that I don't like.

 The point is that this man has an opinion that he wants you dead, right?